TagirSharipov/CopilotCoverLetter/README.md

 CopilotKit-Powered Resume and Cover Letter Generator is a web application that helps users create and manage their resumes and cover letters.
 The application leverages AI to provide suggestions and improvements for your resume and cover letter content.

+I wanted to test CopilotKit and simplify the job application process.
+Creating cover letters can be a tedious task, so AI can be a great help in preparing a first draft to respond to a vacancy.

+It takes your resume and the job description and creates a cover letter which highlights your skills and explains why you are a perfect fit for the position.

 ## Features

 - **Resume Upload**: Upload your resume in PDF format and extract text content.